brightcove/brightcove-player-sdk-ios-googlecast/README.md

 1. Follow the [Google Cast SDK Manual Setup][googlecastsdkmanualsetup] guide.
 1. Follow the [Brightcove Player SDK Manual Installation][bcovsdkmanualsetup] guide.
 1. Download the [Google Cast Plugin for Brightcove Player SDK][bcovgooglecast] framework.
-1. On the "General" tab of your application target, add BrightcoveGoogleCast.framework from the Google Cast Plugin for Brightcove Player SDK download to the list of **Embedded Binaries**.
+1. On the "General" tab of your application target, add BrightcoveGoogleCast.framework from the Google Cast Plugin for Brightcove Player SDK download to the list of **Frameworks, Libraries, Embedded Content**.
 1. On the "Build Settings" tab of your application target, ensure that the "Framework Search Paths" include the paths to the frameworks.
 This should have been done automatically unless the framework is stored under a different root directory than your project.

 Imports